akuzko/re-use-form/README.md

 ### Hook Config

 `useForm` hook accepts a config as a second argument.
-This `config` object is mainly used for declaring form validations and **is memoized by default**.
+This `config` object is mainly used for declaring form validations and **is memoized with no dependencies by default**.
 Also, config itself may be replaced by validation rules (see *"Form Validations"* section bellow), removing need of extra nesting.

 Bellow are examples of `useForm` hook call with valid configs:
 ```js